5-Star Stocks Poised to Pop: Veolia

-Veolia even sports a particularly paltry price-to-cash flow of 1.5.
-That represents a clear discount to competitors like GE (5.1), Siemens (8.6), and Waste Management (6.3).
+In fact, Veolia currently sports a cheapish forward P/E of 8.6.
+That represents a discount to listed rivals like General Electric (9.9), Siemens (10.1), and Waste Management (12.8).

-CAPS member NeuroNerd elaborates on the bargain opportunity:
+CAPS member MizzouEric elaborates on the bargain opportunity:

 What do you think about Veolia, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
 CAPS is 100% free, so get started!

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Veolia and Waste Management, as well as writing a covered strangle position on Waste Management.
+The Fool owns shares of Veolia and Waste Management.
+Motley Fool newsletter services have recommended buying shares of Waste Management.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.